Chupa26/Movie-Data-Analysis/README.md

 Films Above Average Gross — introduced subqueries to calculate dataset average gross and filter against it.
 239 of 1000 films beat the average, consistent with expected skew from franchise blockbuster outliers.

+Window Functions — Ranking Films Within Genres

+Applied window functions using a CTE to rank the top 3 grossing films within each genre combination.
+Used RANK() OVER (PARTITION BY Genre ORDER BY gross_cleaned DESC) to reset rankings within each genre group, wrapped in a CTE to allow filtering on the rank result afterward.
+Key concepts applied together in one query: CTE (WITH clause), window function with PARTITION BY, CAST/REPLACE for data cleaning, compound WHERE filtering with LIKE and OR, and null exclusion.
+Notable results: Star Wars Episode VII ranks 1st in Action/Adventure/Sci-Fi at $936M.
+Guardians of the Galaxy Vol. 2 tops Action/Adventure/Comedy at $389M.
+Results continue to reinforce franchise brand as the primary driver of box office performance.